TallKite/linnstrument-firmware/README.md

 *Details: When PITCH/X is off, the LinnStrument outputs standard midi notes (60 = middle-C, 69 = A-440, etc.) with "tuning bends".
 For example, in 24edo half the notes will have a 50¢ tuning bend.
 When PITCH/X is on, any "played bends" are automatically added on to the tuning bend.
 (As always, large bend ranges create a slight inaccuracy.
 A bend range of 96 semitones rounds all bends to the nearest 9600/8192 = 1.17¢.)
 See also Tuning Table mode below, which uses non-standard midi notes without tuning bends.*

-Once microLinn is on (i.e. once an edo is chosen), you can cycle thru the edos by setting a switch or footswitch to EDO+ or EDO- (long-press TAP TEMPO and swipe).
+Once microLinn is on (i.e. once an edo is chosen), you can cycle thru the edos by setting a panel switch or footswitch to EDO+ or EDO- (long-press TAP TEMPO and swipe).
 Changing the edo automatically adjusts all row offsets so that their size in cents stays roughly the same.
 So your fourths tuning will remain fourths, your fifths tuning will remain fifths, and your standard guitar tuning will remain standard.
 If either column offset is not OFF, it will get adjusted as well.
 Furthermore, you can set the default layout for either split to be Bosanquet etc. and your layout will become (and remain) Bosanquet.

 *Details: A default layout is stored in the per-split row/col offsets, so it overrides the Global row offset.
 Bosanquet = A1/M2, Bosanquet 2 = m2/M2, Accordion = m3/M2, Wicki-Hayden = P4/M2, Wicki-Hayden 2 = P5/M2.
 Array Mbira 1 = P4/P5, Array Mbira 2 = P8/P5.
 But this may vary in certain edos, to ensure coprime row/col offsets.
 For example, 24edo Bosanquet is not 10/4 but 5/4.
 See also Guitar Tuning below.*